Your Guide to Moving to San Diego

 The 103,285 residents who live in El Cajon enjoy highly-rated public schools and homes with a median value of $430,700.
 The median rent is $1,277/mo.

-The San Diego suburb is a multigenerational neighborhood with a creative vibe.
+The San Diego suburb of Oceanside is a multigenerational neighborhood with a creative vibe.
 Young entrepreneurs are settling down in the area that offers everything from funky mobile homes to high-end coastal houses.

 Over half of Oceanside’s 175,389 residents own a home here.
 Median home values hover around $460,100.
 If you’re interested in renting, the median monthly payment is $1,674/mo.